openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 `bash -x ./masterRunner.sh`

 This execution is somewhat a closure in the sense that scope is the shell context where the script executes.
-Once this masterRunner.sh terminates, the environment variables will fall out of scope and disappear leaving your command environment non polluted.
+Once this `masterRunner.sh` terminates, the environment variables will fall out of scope and disappear leaving your command environment non-polluted.

 **Note:** While executing masterRunner.sh, if you do not have all of the proper environment variables set, the script will terminate after encountering the variable.